George, Clippers rain 3s on Pelicans in 126-103 blowout

 Pelicans: The Pelicans had 12 turnovers in the first half while the Clippers had only two. … After a 6-22 start, the Pelicans have gone 22-16 in their last 38 games, but it might not be enough to get them into the playoffs.

-Clippers: It was Doc Rivers’ 939th career victory, which moves him past Red Auerbach for sole possession of 11th on the NBA’s career list. … The Clippers led 103-63 late in the third quarter when George and Leonard were taken out.
+Clippers: L.A. led 103-63 late in the third quarter when George and Leonard were taken out.

 UP NEXT